Gino-Petrosian/Fintech-Bootcamp-/README.md

 * How did the idea for the company (or project) come about?

 The idea generated from the high cost to entry barrier in Real Estate Investing.
-They are fostering a method that can result in greater market participation amongst consumers in financial positions limiting their access.
+They are fostering a method that can result in greater market participation amongst Individual & Institutional investors.
 Because of they're method for Investing, they are disrupting real estate through the world’s first end to end real estate investment ecosystem by fractionalizing real estate investments.

 * How is the company funded?
 How much funding have they received?

 Initially, the project was funded by Yuen Wong and his parter for the first 2 years (14).
 Yuen Wong discloses he recieved funding after this point (according to crunchbase, they have a total of 5 investors in the project (12)) but shifted its primary funding to the IDO in 2021.
 The IDO raised 12.1M USD when it was released.
-As of 09/17/2023 theyre current market capitalization is $829,437 (13).
+As of 09/17/2023 they're current market capitalization is $829,437 (13).

 ## Business Activities